racksync/kong-docker/README.md

+# 📢 DISCONTINUED!
+This place is no longer in operation because a newer and better option is now available.
+Please visit [kong-gateway-docker](https://github.com/racksync/kong-gateway-docker)

-# 🐳 Kong Docker deployment
+## 🐳 Kong Docker deployment
 ---

 Kong API Gateway deployment with docker and docker-compose - The most popular open-source API Gateway built for multi-cloud and hybrid architectures.